-The drone-spearing story dovetailed nicely with a great piece in Lifehacker about cosplay and confidence.
+I read a great piece in Lifehacker about cosplay and confidence this week.
 The writer, Eric, describes his gradual path into cosplaying at Dragoncon—and the contextual confidence it inspired.
 He started simple and went bigger each year, finding freedom and camaraderie in the experience.

 I see cosplay and role play everywhere, and more each year.
-The Russian reenactment looks like a great time, and I sometimes pass similar reenactments here in Atlanta.
-Even Renaissance Fair workers seem to have fun.
+Even Renaissance Fair workers (mostly) seem to be having fun.

 Dragoncon takes place annually right down the street from me.
 I almost always attend (with a full pass), but I have yet to cosplay.
 Each year I walk the floor and envy the thousands who go all in.